Crawlspace insulation - be careful to get it right

 When it comes to insulating the walls, there are a couple of ways to go about this – Building Code requires any crawlspace more than 5 feet high to have fire protection covering any foam products, in which case you can frame a 2x4 or 2x6 wall 1 inch away from the concrete wall; sitting it on small chunks of foam will keep it from being in contact with the ground and absorbing moisture.
 Spray foam is then applied to the walls behind the studs and into the cavities, you can leave enough room to do any wiring if required.

 The foam needs to then be covered with drywall as fire protection, which can be attached to the stud wall.
 No vapour barrier is required in addition to spray foam.
-Building codes change and can vary by region, so confirm this locally, but currently The National Building Code allows foam without fire protection on crawlspace walls that are less than 5 feet in height.
+Building codes change and can vary by region, so confirm this locally, but currently The National Building Code in Canada for example allows foam insulation without fire protection on crawlspace walls that are less than 5 feet in height.

 An additional option, for walls only, that you can do yourself is to apply EPS foam boards directly to the concrete using either strapping and tap con screws, or an appropriate adhesive that is suitable for foam boards (it should say so on the tube).
 EPS can be substituted with XPS foam, but given its much higher greenhouse gas emissions, we prefer to recommend EPS.
 XPS qualifies as a vapour barrier at 1 inch, and testing shows that EPS foam acts as a vapour barrier (1 perm) at 2 inches or thicker.